The Playboy Club: Critical response

 Tim Goodman of The Hollywood Reporter said the Playboy brand and the lifestyle portrayed in the series was dated and uninteresting: "It was [a] bad show, period.
 The writing was weak, the acting spotty and the sexism too ridiculous and obvious to comment on more than once."
-TV Line writer Matt Webb Mitovich praised Benanti's performance and said the series evoked the 1960s era well, but not as well as Pan Am and Mad Men.
+TVLine writer Matt Webb Mitovich praised Benanti's performance and said the series evoked the 1960s era well, but not as well as Pan Am and Mad Men.
 He felt the Playboy Club setting itself was too claustrophobic and that Cibrian was not strong enough for his part.

 In an article for the LGBT website AfterElton.com, writer Lesley Goldberg said the Mattachine Society subplot was a "surprising and welcome twist, and indicates Playboy has more on its mind than just women in skimpy outfits".

 Marilyn Miller, who spent six years working in as a Playboy Bunny in real-life clubs, told Vanity Fair that the series was unrealistic, particularly in its portrayal of the Bunnies dancing with and dating the customers.
 Miller said, "I thought it was cheap, it was degrading, it was demoralizing....
 Not one Bunny I know liked the show.
 Everyone is hoping it gets canceled."
 In contrast, former Playboy Bunny Jennifer Jackson said she enjoyed the show, particularly the storyline, the casting and the set design.